 Where securities of an issuer that is a trust resident in Canada that is not at any time in the relevant taxation year a "SIFT trust" for the purposes of the Tax Act are included in the portfolio, the Trust will be required to include in the calculation of its income the net income including net taxable capital gains, paid or payable to the Trust in the year, notwithstanding that certain of such amounts may be reinvested in additional portfolio securities of the issuer.
-Provided appropriate designations are made by the issuer, any net taxable capital gains realized by the issuer and taxable dividends received by the issuer from taxable Canadian corporations that are paid or become payable to the Trust will be required to reduce the adjusted cost base of the portfolio securities of such issuer to the extent that all amounts paid or payable by the issuer to the Trust exceed the amounts included in the income of the Trust plus the Trust's designated share of the non-taxable portion of capital gains of such issuer.
-If the adjusted cost base to the Trust of the portfolio securities of such any time a negative amount, that negative amount will be deemed to be a capital gain realized by the Trust in that taxation year and the Trust's adjusted cost base of such an issuer becomes at any time a negative amount, that negative amount will be deemed to be a capital gain realized by the Trust in that taxation year and the Trust's adjusted cost base of such an issuer becomes at any time a negative amount, that negative amount will be deemed to be a capital gain realized by the Trust in that taxation year and the Trust's adjusted cost base of such as of such amount of such deemed capital gain.
+Provided appropriate designations are made by the issuer, any net taxable capital gains realized by the issuer and taxable dividends received by the issuer from taxable Canadian corporations that are paid or become payable to the Trust and are designated by the issuer will effectively retain their character as such in the hands of the Trust.
+The Trust will be required to reduce the adjusted cost base of the portfolio securities of such issuer to the extent that all amounts paid or payable by the issuer to the Trust exceed the amounts included in the income of the Trust plus the Trust's designated share of the non-taxable portion of capital gains of such issuer.
+If the adjusted cost base to the Trust of the portfolio securities of such an issuer becomes at any time a negative amount, that negative amount will be deemed to be a capital gain realized by the Trust in that taxation year and the Trust's adjusted cost base of such portfolio securities will then be increased by the amount of such deemed capital gain.